List of cults of personality: France

+Vichy France

 During World War II, after the defeat of France by Nazi Germany in 1940, the Nazis directly occupied about two-thirds of the country, while the remainder was allowed self-government.
 With its capital in Vichy, this new rump country, whose government was conservative and strongly traditionalist with fascistic aspects, became known as Vichy France.
-Its president was Marshal Philippe Petain, a hero of the First World War, around whom a cult of personality was built up.
+Its president was Marshal Philippe Pétain, a hero of the First World War, around whom a cult of personality was built up.
 A song dedicated to him, "Maréchal, nous voilà !" (lit.
 "Marshal, Here We Are!") was mandatory for all school children to learn.

 In French Indochina, Cambodian schoolchildren in the early 1940s began their school-day with prayers to Marshal Philippe Pétain of Vichy France, opening with the words, "Our father, which art our Leader, glorious be thy name... deliver us from evil", echoing the Lord's Prayer.

+Post-war France

+It has been said that Charles de Gaulle, leader of the Free French Forces during World War II and later Prime Minister and President, sought to create a cult of personality around himself based on "a unique theological-political language to explain his 'mission' as savior-leader of France." de Gaulle claimed that he embodied the "national legitimacy" of France from the formation of the French National Committee in 1940, and that he continued to embody it even in the years when he did not hold electoral office.
+These tendencies were criticized by liberal thinkers such as Raymond Aron and Jean-François Revel, and promoted by Gaullist intellectuals like André Malraux.

 Germany

+Third Reich

 Adolf Hitler, Führer ("leader") of Nazi Germany, was referenced by Nazi propaganda in a number of honorary titles (Supreme Judge of the German People, First Soldier of the German Reich, First Worker of the New Germany, Greatest Military Commander of All Time, Military Leader of Europe, High Protector of the Holy Mountain, etc.).
 Numerous works in popular music and literature featured Adolf Hitler prominently.
 Hitler was usually depicted as a heroic, idolatrous figure, loved, feared and respected by the German people.

+Post-war Germany

 East Germany's first leader, Walter Ulbricht, was also subjected to a personality cult.
 People were arrested for mocking Ulbricht's goatee, which was seen by the East German government as a shorthand for him.

+The first leader of the West Germany, Konrad Adenauer, has also been described as having a personality cult.
+In the first four years of his rule, he revived the traditional German personality cultism and became depicted as an "iron man" figure.
+While he maintained the essential trappings of liberal democracy, within the government and his rigidly disciplined party CDU his will was not challenged.